Cellcote/block-fixup-merge-action/README.md

 This Action is as an assistant to be sure you squash fixup commits before merging to your main branch.

+## Credits

+This project is a fork of the original [block-fixup-merge-action](https://github.com/13rac1/block-fixup-merge-action) created by [Brad Erickson](https://github.com/13rac1).
+All credit for the original concept and implementation goes to Brad.

 ## Background

 * [The Git fixup workflow](https://dev.to/koffeinfrei/the-git-fixup-workflow-386d)